0StevenH0/Skripsi/README.md

 If a function does not have TODO, you can ignore it and work on that later

+### Important
 > If you're in pycharm ensure that you have changed your python environment to .venv in this folder

+> Manager should handle Task Related On Initializing (IK normal manager don't do this)

+> Controller should handle task related to manipulating

 ## To Run:
 - run setup.py, switch to environment created (should be printed when you run it in terminal)
 - on terminal :  run_server.py, dont stop it